tensorflow/community/rfcs/20200805-front-end-op-handlers.md

 In contrast, the proposed front-end op handler support will handle functions (in part by migrating to the eager/graph agnostic C API), composition of handlers, and gradients of copy-on/copy-off.
 As in the existing prototype handlers will need to take a representation of an operation including its attributes; this may require small additions to the eager/graph agnostic API itself.

+## Acknowledgments

+Op handlers look like [JAX](https://github.com/google/jax)'s composable function transformations if you squint at them, with scopes instead of functions.
+Thanks to the JAX team for great discussions on an early version of this design.

 ## Questions / Discussion Topics